Laws of Religion

 The Qur’an says that Allah saved Lut from the people of the town that practiced abominations.
 The Qur’an specifically refers to the attempt of the men to obtain Lot’s guests as the reason that Allah destroyed them.
 Allah was merciful to Lut because he was one of the righteous.
 Lut is listed in the Qur’an as one of those few specially favored by Allah and as a messenger sent by Allah.

 (Editor’s note: The men of the town in this story were guilty of trying to force Lut to yield up his guests to them, which would have brought disgrace upon Lut for failing to protect his guests.
-At the same time, the texts are clear that the homosexual acts that the offending men desired to perform are indecent, abominable transgressions and resulted in their punishment.)
+At the same time, the texts are clear that the homosexual acts that the offending men desired to perform are indecent, abominable transgressions and resulted in their punishment.
+The story of Lut (Lot) is also told in the Torah, reflecting similar condemnation by Judaism of the men who would seize and rape Lot’s male guests.)

 The Qur’an says that if two men commit an indecent act, they are to be punished.
 But if they repent and make amends, they should be left alone; Allah is ever merciful.
 Allah only accepts repentance of those whose evil action was done in ignorance and who repent quickly thereafter.
 There is no acceptance of repentance of those who have repeatedly done evil and wait until death approaches before repenting.